Reduce Import Duties with FTA Strategy

 • Duty elimination on 99% of tariff lines

-Includes: China, Japan, South Korea, Australia, ASEAN nations.
+China, Japan, South Korea, Australia, ASEAN nations

 • Expanded cumulation across 15 countries